 If weather conditions are such to prevent Championship Qualifying on set date, contestants will be paired according to Handicap Index to proceed with tournament.

-Sunday practice round will be restricted to the ones qualifying on Monday for Championship Flight unless the Host Club gives permission for other players to have a Practice Round that day.
+Sunday practice round will be restricted to the ones qualifying on Monday for the Championship Flight unless the Host Club gives permission for other players to have a Practice Round that day.
+Non-qualifying players must pay the Host Club for their Sunday practice round as it is not included in the entry fee.

-Monday will be a Practice Round for players not qualifying and the pairings and starting times will be made by the Board of Directors.
+Monday will be a Practice Round for players not qualifying.
+The pairings and starting times will be made by the Board of Directors.